cseanburns/journal-issues/manuscript.md

 COURSE, POSTERS, TALKS, ETC EXISTED, BUT STILL, THE OUTPUT WAS LIMITED).

-IN THE PRINT ERA, A SCIENTIST'S OUTPUT WAS OFFICE ORIENTED (SEE HEALY ON THIS).

-IN THE DIGITAL ERA, A SCIENTIST IS CONNECTED, IS ONLINE, CONDUCTS THEIR WORK ONLINE, INTERACTS WITH OTHERS ONLINE, AND SO FORTH. tHE DIGITAL ERA IS FRIENDLY TO THE SCIENTIST'S WORKFLOW. aLSO, RECOGNIZE THAT THERE ARE LIMITATIONS WITH THIS, SOCIAL, ECONOMIC, ETC

-SCIENCE COMMUNICATION IN THE DIGITAL REALM CAN ENCOMPASS THAT ENTIRE WORKFLOW AND NOT ONLY THE PRIMARY OUTPUT -- THE SCIENTIFIC PAPER.

-- highlighting the scientific work flow enables us to query the fundamentals of science
-- this is evident in the open science movement and offers the ability to test fundamental assumptions about science, scientific reproducibility, and scientific replication f) (relatively) small sample statistics is a good example

-THERE ARE EFFORTS UNDERWAY TO CAPTURE MORE OF THAT WORKFLOW, AND THESE EFFORTS VARY BY DISCIPLINE

-BUT REGARDLESS OF THE SPECIFIC EFFORTS, MOST JOURNALS STILL EXIST AS SILOS TO THESE WORKFLOWS.

 ERGO, WE MIGHT CONCLUDE, THAT JOURNALS, A PRODUCT OF THE PRINT ERA, AS MOST CONTINUE TO EXIST TODAY, ARE THEMSELVES